 M&M Survival Challenge

 AbstractIn the wild there are two types of animals: the hunters and the hunted.
 A good predator is always on the prowl for fresh prey.
 What can an animal do to stay off of the menu?
-To survive, some animals use camouflage so they can better blend in with their surroundings.
+Some animals have evolved to use a variety of camouflage tactics so they can fool their predators and increase their chances of survival.
 In this science project, you will be the hungry predator hunting for M&M® prey.
-But it may not be as easy as it sounds — some of your prey will be camouflaged by their habitat.
+But it may not be as easy as it sounds — some of your prey will be camouflaged.
 Will they be able to avoid your grasp?
 To find out, work up that appetite and go hunting!

 M&M® and Skittles® are federally registered trademarks of Mars, Incorporated.